 What can you expect in the next 3-12 months?
-You'll predicts sales and plan accordingly for this brief timeline.
+You'll predict sales and plan accordingly for this brief timeline.
 Often, this forecasting model helps you plan for seasonal changes, or how certain products will perform at different points in the year.

-For example: are you likely to sell more red cardigans at Christmas or during back to school?
+For example: are you likely to sell more red cardigans at Christmas or back to school?
 The answer isn’t obvious, and short-term forecasting may have the answer.

 Long Term Forecasting

-Using your sales data and analytics to plan for the next year, two years, or five.
+Use your sales data and analytics to plan for the next year, two years, or five.
 This helps inform your overall business strategy, not just investments in certain products.
 Consider big-picture factors like your supply chain, sales channels, and partner relationships and how they can be tweaked for greater performance.

 To return to the cardigan example.
 Will that sweater style be in demand in two years?
-If not, maybe you should switch to a supplier that offers better prices on those up and coming V-necks all the kids are talking about.
+If not, maybe you should switch to a supplier that offers better prices on those up-and-coming V-necks all the kids are talking about.

 With long-term forecasting, you aim to position your business operations and cost centers for success in years to come.